andrewchambers/bupstash/doc/man/bupstash-new-put-key.1.md

 The generated key will be marked readable only for the creating user.

-If a put-key is lost, the primary key will still be able to decrypt any data saved with this put key.
+If a put-key is lost, the original key will still be able to decrypt any data saved with this put key.

-Each put-key has its own 'deduplication space' with a repository, meaning multiple put-keys do not deduplicate data sent by eachother put-key.
+Each put-key has its own 'deduplication space' with a repository, meaning multiple put-keys do not deduplicate data sent by other keys.
 This is done for enhanced security, as it prevents an attacker with access to a put key from corrupting uploads made by other keys.